Home > Outdoor

 No-See-Um Netting

 No-see-ums are small flies that bite, though the term has become ubiquitous for any small bug that bites.
 No-see-um netting (mosquito netting) is often used to reduce weight and provide superior ventilation on double-wall tents.
-With the rainfly removed, the mesh tent can turn your shelter into a hotel with a 1-million-star view.
+With the rainfly removed, the mesh tent can turn your shelter into a hotel room with a 1-million-star view.

 Tent Poles